MrXL

 and reduce

-are parallelism factors that guide the generation of hardware.
+(16 and 4 respectively) are "parallelism factors" that guide the generation of hardware.

 Install